-8 Command Class Interface
+9 Command Class Interface

 #ifndefCOMMAND_H #defineCOMMAND_H

-#include <iostream></iostream>

-using namespace std;
+#include <iostream> using namespace std;</iostream>

+/ k

 /

-/ Command_type: An enumerated type to represent the different types of commands.
-This is more efficient than storing command types as strings.
-Notice that the last value of the type is num_Command_types, which is simply a count of how many values the type contains.
-It is a useful method of counting, because as long as you insert new values before it, it remains valid.

-/ typedef enum {

-$write_cmmd = 0,$ $save_by_id_cmmd,$ $save_by_loc_cmmd,$ $insert_cmmd,$

 '''

+/ Command type:

+An enumerated type to represent the different types of commands.
+This is

+more efficient than storing command types as strings.
+Notice that the last

+value of the type is num Command types, which is simply a count of how many

+values the type contains.
+It is a useful method of counting, because as long

+as you insert new values before it, it remains valid.

+typedef enum

+write cmmd = 0,

+save by id cmmd,

+save by loc cmmd,

+save by boro cmmd,

+insert cmmd,

 delete by id cmmd,

 bad cmmd,

 null cmmd,

 num Command types

 } Command type;

 typedef enum

 MN = 0,

 BX,

 BK,

-QU,

-SI,
+QU.

+SI.

+BAD BORO,

 num Boros

 } Boro type;

-Command Class Interface class Command public: / Command() A default constructor for the class / Command (); / get next(istream & in) resets the values of the command object on which it is called to the values found at the current read pointer of the istream in, provided in.eof() is false. @param istream in [inout] an istream already opened for reading @pre istream in is open for reading and in.eof() is false @post If in.eof() is false on entry to this constructor, then the command is re-initialized to the values found in the input stream in, and the istream pointer is advanced to the next line.
+Command Class Interface class Command public: / Command() A default constructor for the class / Command (); / get next(istream & in) resets the values of the command object on which it is called to the values found at the current read pointer of the istream in, provided in.eof() is false. @param istream in [inout] an istream already opened for reading istream in is open for reading and in.eof() is false @pre @post If in.eof() is false on entry to this constructor, then the command is re-initialized to the values found in the input stream in, and the istream pointer is advanced to the next line.
 If the command is invalid, then when typeof() is called on it, it will return bad command.

-If in.eof() is true on entry, then the Command_type is set to null and the remaining values are undefined. @return true if the command was initialized to something other than a bad command, and false otherwise.
+If in.eof() is true on entry, then the Command type is set '''

+''' to null and the remaining values are undefined. @return true if the command was initialized to something other than a bad command, and false otherwise.

+/ bool get next (istream & in ); / typeof() returns the type of the Command on which it is called. @pre None @post None, as this is a const method @return A value of Command type, depending on the type of the command object. / Command type type of () const; / args() sets the values of its parameters to the argument values of the Command object on which it is called.
+If the Command object is a bad command or null command then the result is set to false and the remaining parameter values are undefined.
+Otherwise, the Command type should be one of print cmmd, save by id_cmmd, save_by_loc_cmmd, insert cmmd, or delete by id cmmd, and the appropriate values are copied from the current values in the Command object, meaning: if write, then the tofile, if insert, then the fromfile if delete by id, then the fromfile if save by id, then the tofile and fromfile, if save by boro, then the borocode and the tofile if save by loc, then the latitude, longitude, distance, and tofile @pre Command type is initialized to a valid value @post Either result == false or all members are set to the values in the object.

 /

-bool get next (istream & in );
+void get args (

+& fromfile,

+string

+& tofile,

+string

+double

+& latitude,

+double

+& longitude,

+double

+& distance,

+Boro_type & borocode,

+bool

+& result

+) const;

+private:

+Command_type type;

-/ typeof() returns the type of the Command on which it is called.
+// The type of the Command object

-@pre None

-@post None, as this is a const method

-@return A value of Command type, depending on the type of the command

-object.
+string

+fromfile;

+string

+tofile;

+double

+latitude;

+double

+longitude;

+borocode;

+Boro type

+double

+distance;

+};

-/
+#endif / COMMAND H /

-Command type type of () const;

 '''

-/ args() sets the values of its parameters to the argument values of the Command object on which it is called.
-If the Command object is a bad command or null command then the result is set to false and the remaining parameter values are undefined.
-Otherwise, the Command type should be one of print cmmd, save by id cmmd, save by loc cmmd, insert_cmmd, or delete_by_id_cmmd, and the appropriate values are copied from the current values in the Command object, meaning: if write, then the tofile, if insert, then the fromfile if delete by id, then the fromfile if save by id, then the tofile and fromfile, if save by loc, then the latitude, longitude, distance, and tofile @pre Command type is initialized to a valid value @post Either result == false or all members are set to the values in the object. / void get_args (& fromfile, string string & tofile, double & latitude, double & longitude, & distance, double bool & result) const; private: Command type type; // The type of the Command object string fromfile; string tofile; double latitude; double longitude; double distance; #endif / COMMAND H /